 Challenge Course—David Reich

 Explore the school’s amazing challenge course.
 This activity is a chance to learn some new skills, work as a group member, and have fun.
 You will learn about yourself and about being a cooperative team player.
 The focus will be on the lower elements only.

-Come to the woodshop for some additional woodshop exposure to specifically create small musical instruments.
+Come to the woodshop to specifically create small musical instruments.
 Students will receive instruction needed to build appropriate instruments that are doable within the time frame permitted.

 Learn basic mediation and yoga practice to achieve calmness and rest heighten creativity, and revitalize the mind, body, and soul.

 Middle School Student Association (MSSA)—Len Carr

 Lots to discuss and get our arms around to support our Middle School.
 Required for all MSSA officers.
 We will explore ways to become effective leaders and plan numerous activities and events to benefit the Middle School.

 Ballroom Dancing—Kelley Newman

 Have fun moving and grooving, learning the basic steps of some of the following depending on time and student interest: waltz, tango, foxtrot, quickstep, cha-cha, samba, and rumba.

 Learn and practice the basic principals of debate with an eye toward the possibility of an after-school competitive debate team in the winter.